-When a child sustains an anoxic brain injury through near-drowning in a neighbor’s pool, a parent or the child’s custodian may have a viable claim for damages under the legal doctrine known as attractive nuisance.
-This legal principle recognizes that children are drawn to artificial, colorful, or attractive objects that can harm them.
-An item or condition must meet several criteria for consideration under this doctrine.
+When a child sustains an anoxic brain injury through near-drowning in a neighbor's pool, a parent or the child's custodian may have a viable claim for damages under the legal doctrine known as an attractive nuisance.
+This legal principle recognizes that harmful artificial, colorful, or attractive objects can draw children.

 - The object or condition is artificial.

-- The property owner should have known a child would enter the property.
+- The property owner should have known a child might enter the property.

 - The property should have known of the risk of injury or death.

-- The child was too young and couldn’t recognize the danger.
+- The child was too young and didn’t recognize the danger.